 The Losses Are Real

-One Aberdeen Group research report found that large companies with poor contract management suffered an average loss of revenue between five and nine percent.
+World Commerce & Contracting research found that companies with poor contract management suffered an average loss of revenue of nine percent.
 Some professionals believe the average loss is closer to 10 percent – and this number doesn’t even factor in the cost of inefficiency.
 Below, we will delve into some of the factors at play.

 Missed Deadlines – Contracts often contain important deadlines.
 Consider a company with multiple physical locations situated in leased buildings.
 Each lease is separately entered, and the leases expire on different dates.
 It is not uncommon for such commercial leases to provide the lessee with an option to renew at a predetermined rental rate, provided the renewal is timely.
 But what happens if the lease is not renewed within the time specified in the contract?
 The lessee may lose a profitable location to another business, who is able to pay more and “steal” the location.
 Or, the lessee may be able to maintain the location, but may have to renegotiate the price, having lost the right to renew at the predetermined rate.
 Finally, some contracts contain penalties for failure to meet deadlines.
 Construction contracts are a good example.